nais/doc/docs/workloads/how-to/access-policies.md

       end
     ```

-See the [access policy reference](../reference/access-policies.md) for a list of external addresses that are accessible by default.
+For a list of external addresses that are accessible by default, see the [access policy reference](../reference/access-policies.md#default-allowed-external-hosts).